 Scientific community technical working group

-The Colorado Department of Public Health and Environment convened a scientific community technical working group in January 2024.
-The working group is focused on toxic air contaminants.
-This working group aligns with requirements in a 2022 state law – House Bill 22-1244: Public Protections from Toxic Air Contaminants.
+The air division convened a scientific community technical working group from January 2024 to February 2025.
+The working group focused on the framework for identifying priority toxic air contaminants and factors that influence the health-based standards.
+This working group aligns with the requirements of House Bill 22-1244: Public Protections from Toxic Air Contaminants.

-The working group and associated outreach provides opportunities for scientific experts to participate.
-The goal is to develop collaborative, science-based solutions that prioritize transparency and inclusivity.
+The working group and associated outreach provided opportunities for scientific experts to participate.
+The goal was to develop collaborative, science-based solutions that prioritize transparency and inclusivity.

-The technical working members provide a diverse mix of expertise in air toxics exposure effects (cancer and non-cancer).
-The group also includes individuals with expertise in ambient air concentrations and how those relate to assessing human health exposures.
+The technical working members provided a diverse mix of expertise in the effects of air toxics exposure.
+It included individuals with expertise in ambient air concentrations and how those relate to assessing human health exposures.

 - Academia.